 - Explanation of any artistic modification of the image (if relevant)

-Participants grant the center permission to use submitted images in any form in the future, including editing or publishing them on our website, twitter, or other media.
+Participants grant the center permission to use their images in the future in various forms, such as brochures, educational materials for other users, or featuring on our website or other media.